Tutus for Tots

-These classes are appropriate for children ages 3 to 4½ years old.
-They introduce students to the structure of a dance class where listening and following directions are very important.
-Students learn basic ballet and tap steps and begin to develop musicality.
-Imaginative exercises and improvisational dance are elements of each class that encourage students to discover the pure joy of movement and creativity.
+Tutus for Tots is appropriate for children ages 3 to 4½ years old.
+The classes introduce students to the structure of a dance class where listening and following directions are very important.
+Students learn basic ballet steps and begin to develop musicality.
+Imaginative exercises and improvisational dance are elements of each class, which encourages students to discover the pure joy of movement and creativity.

 Ballet & Pointe

 Private lessons are available upon request.
-For students enrolled in at least one weekly class, the cost is $30 for a 45 minute class.
-For students who only study privately, the cost is $35 for a 45 minute class.
+For students enrolled in at least one weekly class, the cost is $30 for a 45 minute class and $40 for an hour class.
+For students who only study privately, the cost is $35 for a 45 minute class and $45 for an hour class.
 Please contact the studio to set up a day and time.

 Participation on our competition team is by invitation only.
 Please refer to the Competition Team page for information on the competitions we attend and the awards we have received.